 Tax Sale Process

 The following notes are intended to provide a general outline of the tax sale process.
-For more information about the annual sale of properties, prospective purchasers should consult the Local Government Act, in particular (but not limited to) Sections 645 to 672.
+For more information about the annual sale of properties, see below or consult the Local Government Act, in particular (but not limited to) Sections 645 to 672.

-- The City is required by the Local Government Act to sell at Tax Sale all properties whose taxes have not been paid for 3 years.
+- The City is required by the Local Government Act to sell at Tax Sale all properties whose taxes have not been paid for 3 years (delinquent balance).